 - Curriculum vitae;

-- Brief summary of previous research experience (2-3 pages);
+- A brief summary of previous research experience;

 - Names and contact information for 3 references.